PriorLabs/nanoTabPFN/annotated/annotated nanoTabPFN.md

 <br>
 <br>

-The TabPFN model processes tabular data through the following pipeline:
+The nanoTabPFN model processes tabular data through the following pipeline:

 ```
 Input: (X_train, y_train, X_test) or (X_concat, y_train), where X_concat is the concatenation of train and test data